beccarem/ONA-Final-Report/final_report.md

 helps reducing mean application processing time.
-Further study on how the racial distribution looks like against the demographic of US might help evaluation of inclusion and diversity policy and formulation of more targeted internal training and team building to break the obstacles to bond or perform efficiently.
+Further study on how the racial distribution looks like against the demographic of US might help evaluation of inclusion and diversity policy and formulation of targeted internal training and team building to break the obstacles to bond and perform efficiently.

-Last but not least, analysis on specific work group level and individual level are strongly recommended to evaluate examiner performance more fairly in quarterly/yearly review.
-Different metrics apart from application processing time / efficiency in handling applications shall be included, such as the quality of applications processing, tenure and promotion, etc.
+Last but not least, analysis on specific work group level and individual level are strongly recommended to evaluate examiner performance more fairly in quarterly/yearly reviews.
+Different metrics apart from application processing time / efficiency in handling applications shall be included, such as the quality of applications processing, tenure and promotion, etc. In this way, we can fit the context of organizational network analysis into the bigger picture of human resource strategies and